-The vulnerabilities related to upcasts apply to Spark.

 Except for unsafe programming (see 4 Language concepts), the vulnerabilities related to unsafe casts do not apply to Spark.
-The vulnerabilities related to downcasts are mitigated, as run-times checks identify faulty uses.

-Spark checks all conversions to descendant tagged types (downward conversions) to be sure the run-time tag of the object being converted matches that of the target type, or one of its descendants.
-To avoid the failure of such a tag check, the programmer should use a class-wide membership test (“Obj in Target’Class”) or rely on a dispatching call to perform the appropriate downward conversion implicitly.

-Although conversions up to ancestors are always structurally safe (upward conversions), in that the ancestor has a subset of the data components of any descendant, a conversion to a specific (as opposed to class-wide) ancestor type might violate semantic requirements of the descendant type, particularly if the descendant type is a private extension of the ancestor and has certain desired relationships between components of the extension and those inherited from the ancestor.
-By specifying a Type_Invariant aspect on a private extension, the programmer can ensure that the semantic requirements of the private extension, as captured by the type invariant, are preserved across such conversions to an ancestor specific type, in that they are re-checked after the construct manipulating the upward conversion is complete.

-6.44.1 Applicability to language

-Follow the mitigation mechanisms of subclause 6.44.5 of TR 24772-1.

-6.44.2 Guidance to language users

-Ensure that all invariants of a derived class are preserved by all public operations on its public base classes.
-If this cannot be ensured, make the base class private, or avoid inheritance.
+For downcasts, SPARK generates static checks that redispatching is correct and appropriate, and the static checks are discharged using the SPARK prover.

 6.45 Extra Intrinsics [LRM]

-The vulnerability does not apply to Spark, because all subprograms, whether intrinsic or not, belong to the same name space.
+The vulnerability does not apply to SPARK, because all subprograms, whether intrinsic or not, belong to the same name space.
 This means that all subprograms must be explicitly declared, and the same name resolution rules apply to all of them, whether they are predefined or user-defined.
-If two subprograms with the same name and signature are visible (that is to say nameable) at the same place in a program, then a call using that name will be rejected as ambiguous by the compiler, and the programmer will have to specify (for example, by means of an expanded name) which subprogram is meant.
+If two or more subprograms with the same name and signature are visible (that is to say nameable) at the same place in a program, then a call using that name will be rejected as ambiguous by the compiler, and the programmer will have to specify (for example, by means of an expanded name) which subprogram is meant.

 6.46 Argument Passing to Library Functions [TRJ]